crisluengo/doxpp/doc/members.md

 `true` if this is a `constexpr` function.

-### "return_type" (string)
+### "return_type"  (dictionary)

 The function's return type.
-It will contain a Markdown link if the type is declared in the project being documented.
+See below under "The type dictionary".

 ### "arguments" (list)

 A list of dictionaries listing the input arguments.
-It contains the following fields:
+It contains the standard "type" fields (see below under "The type dictionary") as well as the following fields:
-- `"type"` (string): The argument's type.
-Will contain a Markdown link if the type is declared in the project being documented.
 - `"name"` (string): The name of the argument.
 - `"default"` (string): The default value for the argument.